spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-dynamic-multiple-stores.md

 ## Deploy file changes and enable dynamic store feature

-Due to chnage ideology of region insted store configuration, you need to change deploy file for enable dynamic store feature.
+Due to a change in the ideology of the region instead store configuration, you need to change the deploy file to enable the dynamic store feature.

-1. Change `deploy.yml` file for enable dynamic store feature.
+1. To use the new region configuration, create a new deployment file, such as `deploy.dynamic-store.yml` (or `deploy.dev.dynamic-store.yml` for development environment).

 For example development deoploy file for EU region: